Bathroom Renovation Codes NYC(Last Updated On: September 24, 2019)

 Do I Need a Permit to Renovate My Bathroom in NYC?

 Any significant change to a bathroom will require filling for permits with the NYC DOB this is typically done with an Alteration Type 2 (alt 2).
 If the work is in a Landmark Building you will also need to file with LPC.
 You will need a Registered Architect to file an Alteration Type 2 with the NYC DOB.
-Bathroom Renovations can be filed as Directive 14 where the architect can perform the final inspection of the work themselves.
+As an the apartment renovation architect I file bathroom renovations as Directive 14 where the architect can perform the final inspection of the work themselves.
 You can see other posts we wrote on filing an Alteration Type 2 with the NYC DOB and filing apartment renovations in Landmark Buildings.

 Bathroom Codes NYC